Reopening Your Hair Salon | The Ultimate Guide

 Hey Warren, so sorry to hear that.
 We’re going to send you an email today!

-Ryan Oldham July 13, 2020
+Anonymous July 13, 2020

 My hairstylist died suddenly and I don’t know what salons in my area sell your products.
 Can you direct me to salons in Fort Collins, Colorado that carry your New Man products?